REAL ESTATE LAWYERS IN MARBELLA: LEGAL ADVICE FOR PURCHASE AND SALE OF A PROPERTY IN SPAIN

 4th.- The exposure or manifestations of the parties, where the following is included:

-By Welex, multilingual conveyancing lawyers in Marbella.
+By Welex, multilingual Property lawyers in Marbella.
 We have to please to lineout some words with regards to the new mortgage law in Spain.
 Please see previous blog written by one of the conveyancing lawyer in Marbella of WeLex, motivated Lawyers in Marbella and accountants in Spain.

 Let us now see some news included in the new mortgage law in Spain and that to a greater or lesser extent will affect the granting of mortgages in Spain: